jameslamb/crangraph/README.md

     - *[misc.
 Anaconda license stuff]*: **d** until you hit the end
     - *Do you approve the license terms? [yes|no]*: **yes <ENTER>**
     - *Anaconda2 will now be installed into this location...*: **<ENTER>**
-    - *Do you wish the installer to prepend the Anaconda2 install location to PATH in your /home/ec2-user/.bashrc ?*: **no <ENTER>**
+    - *Do you wish the installer to prepend the Anaconda2 install location to PATH in your /home/ec2-user/.bashrc ?*: **yes <ENTER>**
-    -

-1. Install Kafka
-2. Install Storm
-3. Install `lein`
-4. Fetch this repo
-5. From the root of this repo, run `make install_python`
-6. Always work in this project's conda environment.
-Call `source activate crangraph` in all terminal shells
+i.
+After the setup script completes, either open a new terminal window or run `source ~/.bashrc`.
+This ensures that anything added to your PATH during the setup script will be available to call from the terminal

 ## Running the App